Do you want to add some wood to your reptile’s cage?

 The last option using heat is to boil the wood in a pot.

-Boiling water only reaches 212° degrees Fahrenheit, so if you decide to take this route, you will need to boil the wood for at least six hours to disinfect thoroughly.
+Boiling water only reaches 212° degrees Fahrenheit, so if you decide to take this route, you will need to boil the wood for at least six hours to disinfect it thoroughly.

 Always let the wood dry completely before placing it into your reptile’s cage because damp wood will potentially start to grow mold or decompose.